-Two of the commenters indicated that they fully supported the proposed public disclosures of the Buy/Sell information and Dealer/Customer information because: (i) lack of disclosure of pertinent bond information places the public investor at a disadvantage; (ii) both public investors and Dealers need such pricing information, which will permit them to compare prices meaningfully; (iii) Dealers need the information to comply with best execution and mark-up requirements; (iv) the information is already available for municipal securities transactions and plays an important role in providing transparency in the municipal securities markets; (v) companies claiming that their bond trading strategies would be exposed have not substantiated such claims; (vi) corporate debt market participants, including Dealers, will not be unduly burdened by dissemination of the information; and (vii) the benefit to the public investor and the participating TRACE Dealers will outweigh any negative impact to the market, Dealers, or Customers, including certain companies' position that possibly smaller profit margins for Dealers may result if such information becomes available.
-One of the commenters requested that, if the policy were adopted, members be given twelve months to adopt any necessary systems changes.16
+Two of the commenters indicated that they fully supported the proposed public disclosures of the Buy/Sell data element and Dealer/Customer data element because: (i) lack of disclosure of pertinent bond information places the public investor at a disadvantage; (ii) both public investors and Dealers need such pricing information, which will permit them to compare prices meaningfully; (iii) Dealers need the additional data elements to comply with best execution and mark-up requirements; (iv) the data disseminated for municipal securities transactions already includes these data elements and the inclusion of such information plays an important role in providing transparency in the municipal securities markets; (v) companies claiming that their bond trading strategies would be exposed have not substantiated such claims; (vi) corporate debt market participants, including Dealers, will not be unduly burdened by dissemination of the additional data elements; and (vii) the benefit to the public investor and the participating TRACE Dealers will outweigh any negative impact to the market, Dealers, or Customers, including certain companies' position that possibly smaller profit margins for Dealers may result if these additional elements of TRACE data are disseminated.
+One of the commenters requested that, if the policy were adopted, members be given twelve months to adopt any necessary systems changes.
+16

 Three commenters opposed the proposed policy change.
-The three commenters stated that Dealers did not need the additional Dealer/Customer information and Buy/Sell information to comply with best execution and mark-up/mark-down rules and the federal securities laws, and that the liquidity of the corporate bond market "could be" substantially reduced because, if disseminated, the information would limit a Dealer's ability to execute trades without having the market move adversely.
+The three commenters stated that Dealers did not need the Dealer/Customer data element and Buy/Sell data element to comply with best execution and mark-up/mark-down rules and the federal securities laws, and that the liquidity of the corporate bond market "could be" substantially reduced because, if the disseminated TRACE data included the additional information, it would limit a Dealer's ability to execute trades without having the market move adversely.